Ferre Alpaerts, 1993.

 On average, 17.74% of Heller’s respondents choose a solution that is also found in the Semantic Dictionary.
 I.e. for H-, T- and B-colours, this is 5.24% more than the normal average.
 Statistically, with 142 samples, this percentage constrains satisfaction.
 Consequently, the connection can not be interpreted as the result of accidental fluctuations.
 The probability value is less than 0.03% according to the calculations.

-In addition, when taking into account the fact that it are 142 x 3 tests, because every time H-, T- and B-colours are selected, and that for each of these series, the averages are about 5.24% higher than normal, then the probability value will be even smaller and random can be statistically ruled out.
+In addition, when taking into account the fact that it are 142 x 3 tests, because every time H-, T- and B-colours are selected, and that for each of these series, the averages are about 5.24% higher than normal, then the probability value will be even smaller and the results caused by random fluctuations can be statistically ruled out.

 The similarity between the Semantic Dictionary and Heller’s wordlist is unmistakable but does not seem to be impressive: 17.74% of the keywords have the same solution instead of the normal average of 12.5% that we can expect by chance.
 However, keep in mind that 100% is not feasible for each of the three correct colours.
 After recalculation and after adjustments of the first wordlist a 31% similarity is reached.